WWE Hall of Fame (2023)

-The 2023 WWE Hall of Fame is an upcoming professional wrestling event to be produced by WWE that will feature the induction of the 24th class into the WWE Hall of Fame.
-The ceremony will take place on March 31, 2023, at the Crypto.com Arena in Los Angeles, California, the night preceding WrestleMania 39.
-It will air live at 10pm Eastern Time on Peacock in the United States and the WWE Network internationally, immediately after the airing of WWE's regular Friday night program, SmackDown.
+The 2023 WWE Hall of Fame was a professional wrestling event produced by WWE that featured the induction of the 24th class into the WWE Hall of Fame.
+The ceremony took place on March 31, 2023, at Crypto.com Arena in Los Angeles, California, the night preceding WrestleMania 39.
+It aired live at 10pm Eastern Time on Peacock in the United States and the WWE Network internationally, immediately after the airing of WWE's regular Friday night program, SmackDown.

 Background

-OnThe 2023 WWE Hall of Fame is scheduled to be held on March 31, 2023, at the Crypto.com Arena in Los Angeles, California, the night before WrestleMania 39.
-It will air live at 10pm Eastern Time on Peacock in the United States and the WWE Network internationally, immediately after the airing of WWE's regular Friday night program, SmackDown.
 On March 10, 2023, Rey Mysterio was announced as the first individual inductee for the WWE Hall of Fame Class of 2023.
 On March 15, 2023, The Great Muta was announced as the second individual inductee for the WWE Hall of Fame Class of 2023 by Ric Flair.
 On March 20, 2023, Andy Kaufman, known for his feud with Jerry "The King" Lawler, was announced as the third inductee.
+On March 27, 2023, Stacy Keibler was announced as the fourth inductee.
+On March 29, 2023, Tim White was announced to receive the Warrior Award. which, for the second time since the 2019 ceremony, Dana Warrior did not present the award.
+This would also the final time that the award would be presented due to Warrior being released later that year and the award being discontinued thereafter.

+For the second year in a row, there were no Legacy Wing inductees.